Foods That Are Bad For Our Oral Health

 Alcohol dries out your mouth, which can increase your risk for tooth decay.
 Additionally, the malt sugars in beer feed the oral bacteria that cause cavities.

 To learn more about maintaining good oral health, call Stonegate Family Dentistry at (615) 624-6919 to book an appointment.
-You can also visit us at 206 A N Thompson Lane, Murfreesboro, TN 37129.
+You can also visit the dentist in 37129 at 206 A N Thompson Lane, Murfreesboro, TN 37129.

 Share On